yf0726/Project/README.md

 3. FINALNOTEBOOK.ipynb: The final notebook for this project.

 # Contribution of Groupmember

+The contribution below does not equal to all one has done.
+It just shows the main part one is in charge of.
+Other parts not mentioned, eg data cleaning, textual writing and jupyter notebook are done by a whole group.

 Yan Fu: web scraping (foodnetwork), WHO dataset analysis and visualization

 Kristijan Lopatichki: